The Beacons Way Day 8: Carreg Cennen Castle to llangadog

 Time: 4 hours

-The route passes through the middle of Garn-Goch Iron Age Fort, which date from 300BC.
-It is thought to be the largest Iron Age Fort in Wales.
+The route passes through the middle of the ruined walls of Y Gaer Fawr , which date from 300BC.
+It is Wales’ second largest Iron Age hillfort.
 The route comes to a conclusion in the village of Bethlehem, renowned for its Post Office, which is now a private house.
 However a part-time Post Office is housed in the former village school.
 This is a hive of activity as Christmas approaches, when people want their Christmas cards to carry the village’s postmark.

 From Carreg Cennen car park, head along the road until Castle View, then turn north along the obvious track.
 The track continues in a north-easterly direction until it changes to a path north of Cilmaenllwyd.
 Follow the markers through the fields until it rejoins the road – follow this for about 1.5km to the cross roads where you head straight on and cross the stile on your right.
 The clearly marked path heads through the fields and into Carreglwyd Forest, descending then re-ascending east through the trees to Bwlch y Gors.
 From here descend again through the fields along a track.